NARKOZ/ginatra/README.md

     ruby ginatra.rb

-There  are issues  running sinatra  with thin,  but then  there are  also issues running it on passenger.
-The sinatra issues relate to sinatra not being upgraded to use rack 1.0, so these should be sorted out soon.
+There are issues running sinatra on passenger.
+We discourage Ginatra's use on passenger until we can make it stable.

 To clone repositories so that Ginatra  can see them, clone the repositories into `./repos/` - they will be served  automatically.
 Use the `--bare` switch to both save space and  make sure Ginatra can  read them.
-If you rename  them, make sure the directory ends in `.git'.
+If you rename  them, make sure the directory ends in `.git`.
 For Example:

     cd repos
     git clone --bare git://github.com/lenary/ginatra.git